-The master's, certificate of advanced study, and doctoral degree programs in pastoral counseling; and the master's program in spiritual and pastoral care allow for both full- and part-time participation.
+The master's, certificate of advanced study, and doctoral degree programs in pastoral counseling and the master's program in spiritual and pastoral care allow for both full- and part-time participation.
 The department recognizes that candidates vary widely in prior theoretical background, counseling experience, and experience in ministry.
-While candidates in each of the particular degree programs normally pursue the same basic program, the extent of prior experience will determine the intensity with which the candidate can pursue the degree(s).
-In the case of advanced level candidates, an individualized assessment is made and a program of study is developed in keeping with one's level of proficiency.
+Candidates who believe they possess experience or background that could alter their program of study will need to discuss their situation with the program director.